Creativity: Motivation

 A person's motivation may also be predictive of their level of creativity.
 Motivation stems from two different sources: intrinsic and extrinsic.
 Intrinsic motivation is an internal drive within a person to participate as a result of personal interest, desires, hopes, goals, etc. Extrinsic motivation is a drive from outside and might take the form of payment, rewards, fame, approval from others, etc. Although intrinsic and extrinsic motivation can both increase creativity in certain cases, strictly extrinsic motivation often impedes creativity in people.

 Environment

-In studying exceptionally creative people in history, some common traits in lifestyle and environment are often found.
-Creative people usually had supportive, but rigid and non-nurturing, parents.
+Studies analyzing the backgrounds of historical figures noted for creativity identify common environmental factors.
+Research indicates many of these individuals had supportive but highly structured parental environments.
 Most had an interest in their field at an early age, and most had a highly supportive and skilled mentor in their field of interest.
 Often the field they chose was relatively uncharted, allowing for their creativity to be expressed more.
-Most exceptionally creative people devoted almost all of their time and energy into their craft, and had a creative breakthrough of fame.
+Most exceptionally creative people devoted almost all of their time and energy into their craft, and typically achieved widespread recognition after approximately ten years of work.
 Their lives were marked with extreme dedication and a cycle of hard-work and breakthroughs as a result of their determination.